FRRouting/frr/doc/user/snmp.rst

 @acronym{SNMP,Simple Network Managing Protocol} is a widely implemented feature for collecting network information from router and/or host.
-Frr itself does not support SNMP agent (server daemon) functionality but is able to connect to a SNMP agent using the SMUX protocol (@cite{RFC1227}) or the AgentX protocol (@cite{RFC2741}) and make the routing protocol MIBs available through it.
+FRR itself does not support SNMP agent (server daemon) functionality but is able to connect to a SNMP agent using the SMUX protocol (@cite{RFC1227}) or the AgentX protocol (@cite{RFC2741}) and make the routing protocol MIBs available through it.